Ycopp9/kor_sacrebleu/README.md

 ### About
 SacreBLEU, by incorporating a text normalizing step in the pipeline, has been well-received as an automatic evaluation metric in recent years.
 With agglutinative languages such as Korean, however, the metric cannot provide a conceivable result without the help of customized pre-tokenization.
 In this regard, this paper endeavors to examine the influence of diversified pre-tokenization schemes –word, morpheme, character, and subword– on the aforementioned metric by performing meta-evaluation with manually-constructed into-Korean human evaluation data.

 Our empirical study demonstrates that the correlation of SacreBLEU, and other homogeneous metrics as an extension, vacillates greatly by the token type.
-The reliability of the metric even deteriorates due to some tokenization, and **MeCab** is one of its culprits.
-Guiding through the proper usage of the tokenizer for each metric, we stress the significance of **Kiwi** as the most reliable Korean tokenizer and the insignificance of the subword level, **Jamo**, in MT evaluation.
+The reliability of the metric even deteriorates due to some tokenization, and **MeCab-ko** is one of its culprits.
+Guiding through the proper usage of the tokenizer for each metric, we stress the significance of **Kiwi** as the most reliable Korean tokenizer and the insignificance of the subword level, **Jamo (자음 & 모음)**, in MT evaluation.

 ---
 ### Data Set